react-webpack-generators/generator-react-webpack/README.md

 1. **webpack**: uses the [grunt-webpack](https://github.com/webpack/grunt-webpack) plugin to load all required modules and output to a single JS file `src/main.js`.
 This is included in the `src/index.html` file by default and will reload in the browser as and when it is recompiled.
 2. **webpack-dev-server**: uses the [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to watch for file changes and also serve the webpack app in development.
 3. **connect**: uses the [grunt-connect](https://github.com/gruntjs/grunt-contrib-connect) plugin to start a webserver at [localhost](http://localhost:8000).
 4. **karma**: uses the [grunt-karma](https://github.com/karma-runner/grunt-karma) plugin to load the Karma configuration file `karma.conf.js` located in the project root.
 This will run all tests using [PhantomJS](http://phantomjs.org/) by default but supports many other browsers.
+Please note that karma-launchers other than PhantomJS must be installed separately and configured in `karma.conf.js`.

 ### CSS

 Included in the project is the [normalize.css](http://necolas.github.io/normalize.css/) script.
 There is also a `src/styles/main.css` script that's required by the core `src/components/App.js` component using Webpack.

-### JSHint
+### Linting

-Please use [JSXHint](https://github.com/STRML/JSXHint) for linting JSX and the corresponding Sublime package if using SLT3 [SublimeLinter-jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint).
-Note this is a global npm install and JSX files will need to be associated with the JSX file type withing SLT3.
+Webpack is automatically configured to run esLint (http://eslint.org) on every file change or build.
+The configuration can be found in `PROJECTROOT/.eslintrc`.
+There are plugins for different editors that use this tool directly:
+- linter-eslint for Atom
+- Sublime-Linter-eslint for Sublime

+You could also use jsxhint, the corresponding rules file is located in `PROJECTROOT/.jshintrc`.
+However, the support for jsxhint is planned to be dropped in a later release and only available for backwards compatibility.

 ## Props